 Leslie Tai is an emerging Chinese-American filmmaker from San Francisco.
 After graduating from UCLA with a B.A. in Design Media Arts, Tai moved to China in 2006.
-From 2007-2011, she made and exhibited films as an artist of Beijing-based independent art studio, Caochangdi Workstation, an independent art space helmed by Wu Wenguang, considered to be the founding father of the independent Chinese documentary movement.
+From 2007-2011, she made and exhibited films as an artist of Beijing-based independent art studio, Caochangdi Workstation.
+The studio’s an independent art space helmed by Wu Wenguang.
+He’s considered to be the founding father of the independent Chinese documentary movement.
 Her short films have premiered at Tribeca Film Festival, Visions du Réel (Nyon), International Documentary Film Festival Amsterdam (IDFA), and the Museum of Modern Art.

-Her newest documentary project, How to Have an American Baby, delves into the booming, yet relatively unknown trend of ‘birth tourism.’
-For some Chinese parents, the allure of the American Dream is strong enough to travel to the U.S. in order to give birth on American soil, and thereby gaining citizenship for their child.
-A particular area of southern California has become a mecca for this practice and an entire tourist economy has sprung up to support it.
-Aided by her familiarity with both languages and cultures, Tai takes the viewer where most reporters and documentarians could not go and illuminates the intense allure and tension that new, modern desires can have on an ancient culture.
+Her newest documentary project is called How to Have an American Baby.
+It delves into the booming, yet relatively unknown, trend of birth tourism.
+For some Chinese parents, the allure of the American Dream is strong enough to travel to the U.S. That way, they can give birth in America and gain citizenship for their child.
+A particular area of southern California has become a mecca for this practice.
+On top of that, an entire tourist economy has sprung up to support it.
+Aided by her familiarity with both languages and cultures, Tai takes the viewer where most reporters and documentarians could not go.
+She illuminates the intense allure and tension that new, modern desires can have on an ancient culture.
 David Pierotti spoke with Leslie Tai after she made The Independent’s 2018 10 to Watch list.

-Leslie Tai: I was born and raised in the U.S. but spent my formative twenties living and working in China.
+I was born and raised in the U.S. but spent my formative twenties living and working in China.
 By day, I worked as an educational consultant, helping the kids of China’s elite get into top U.S. universities by distilling and commodifying “American values” for purposes of imitation.
 By night, I translated subtitles of underground Chinese documentaries that chronicled buried histories and silenced voices, so that they could reach a worldwide audience.
 So, mine was a China that made my head spin, made it hard to breathe, made my heart soar and break at the same time.
 And all the films that I have made starting from that period examine what this dizzying rate of change in society’s values and what kind of effect that has on the psychology of the individual.
-It is in that space in between, where desires are being manufactured so rudely and blatantly, and the illusions that they become susceptible to, like the American Dream, that inspired me to throw myself headlong into this project.
+It is in that space in between where desires are being manufactured so rudely and blatantly and the illusions that they become susceptible to the American Dream that inspired me to throw myself headlong into this project.

-DP: How did you find out about this community of ‘birth tourism’?
+How did you find out about this community of birth tourism?

-LP: A dear friend and filmmaking colleague of mine from China called me up one day, a few years after I had returned to the U.S. I asked her what she was doing here, and all of a sudden it clicked.
+A dear friend and filmmaking colleague of mine from China called me up one day, a few years after I had returned to the U.S. I asked her what she was doing here, and all of a sudden it clicked.
 I knew she had always dreamed of going abroad.
 Now she was here to get U.S. citizenship for her baby.
-She told me she was staying in a place known in Chinese as the “City of Big-Bellied Women”—a city overrun with pregnant Chinese tourists that was so science fiction-like, she said, I had to make a film about it.
+She told me she was staying in a place known in Chinese as the “City of Big-Bellied Women” — a city overrun with pregnant Chinese tourists that was so science fiction-like she said I had to make a film about it.

-DP: How do you think your experiences and familiarity with both cultures informed your ability to tell this story.
+How do you think your experiences and familiarity with both cultures informed your ability to tell this story?

-DP: What do you think an American viewer will find surprising watching your film, and what do you think a Chinese viewer may find surprising?
+What do you think an American viewer will find surprising watching your film?
+What do you think a Chinese viewer may find surprising?

-LT: I am a one-woman band, so there’s not much else I need besides time and money, but there are two people that I couldn’t have made this film without.
-My friend, whom I mentioned, who lent the project her credibility as insider, and my friend and producer Jillian Schultz, who said, “If you do this, Leslie, I’ll stand by you the whole way.”
+I am a one-woman band, so there’s not much else I need besides time and money.
+But there are two people that I couldn’t have made this film without.
+My friend, whom I mentioned, who lent the project her credibility as insider.
+And my friend and producer Jillian Schultz, who said, “If you do this, Leslie, I’ll stand by you the whole way.”
 It helps that her Chinese reading skills are far superior to mine.
 So, find a team of people who believe in you and your vision, and are willing to stick it through to the end, because the road is long, and you might be a lot older when you finish than when you started.

-LT: Participating in a number of industry networks throughout production and fundraising has been key to building awareness for the project, at least within the independent film community.
-Industry events such as Tribeca Network Market, IFP Spotlight on Documentaries, Women at Sundance Financing and Strategy Intensive were really invaluable in terms of the meet and greet, but more importantly, for just that one connection to that one person who really gets what you’re saying.
+Participating in a number of industry networks throughout production and fundraising has been key to building awareness for the project, at least within the independent film community.
+Industry events such as Tribeca Network Market, IFP Spotlight on Documentaries, Women at Sundance Financing and Strategy Intensive were really invaluable in terms of the meet and greet.
+But more importantly, for just that one connection to that one person who really gets what you’re saying.

-LT: For me, documentary filmmaking is a collaborative process.
-We’re aiming to capture a fleeting, emotional truth in a poetic way—while it’s happening, but also while a million other things are happening.
-That’s a tall order and involves a tremendous amount of cooperation (from the people you are filming) and synchronicity (in your ability to see the divine intervention in all things), and a knack for predicting the future (so you can be there, ready, camera rolling).
+For me, documentary filmmaking is a collaborative process.
+We’re aiming to capture a fleeting, emotional truth in a poetic way — while it’s happening, but also while a million other things are happening.
+That’s a tall order and involves a tremendous amount of cooperation, from the people you are filming, and synchronicity, in your ability to see the divine intervention in all things, and a knack for predicting the future, so you can be there, ready, camera rolling.

 In my experience, there is no way to do that outside of a real and deeply-involved relationship with the characters who appear in my films.
 As a rule, I think self-disclosure is the most important thing on the way to establishing trust and connection.
 They need to understand my ideals and my fallibility as a human before divulging their own.
 The story often reveals itself over time, but I pay attention to who I am drawn to.
 I trust that feeling and invest in that relationship, knowing that the truth will reveal itself.